hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

 ## Panel: The Mindset of An Attacker

-Targeted by state affiliated group
+Manufacturers are targeted by state affiliated hacker group

 + Manufacturing is an easy target
-+ First world country GDP
++ Contribute to first world country GDP

-Pen test technique for Operational Tech~(OT)
+Penetration test technique for Operational Technology~(OT)

-+ IT attack still works on OT Env
++ IT attack still works on OT environment
-+ OT is more fragile therefore cause more damages if not pen tested properly
++ OT is more fragile therefore causes more damages if not pen-tested properly
++ Pen-tests for OT is more intricate than for IT

-  - Whole assembly line shut down just for pen tests is not helping
+  - Whole assembly line shut down just for pen-tests is not helping

 Backup plan

 + Security of the backup
 + Test how to restore the backup
-+ Consultant from attacker minded
++ Consultant from attacker minded professionals

-+ zero trust model
+Zero trust model

-  - Any user-touched component are dirty
++ Any user-touched component are dirty
-  - Network segment between dirty devices and critical infrastructure
++  Network segmentation between dirty devices and critical infrastructure
-  - Trusted firmware
++ Trusted firmware

-Pen test brings down system (valid)
+Pen-test can bring down whole manufacturing process

-+ Traffic monitoring, passive measures, statically detect vulnerability
++ Rely on traffic monitoring, passive measures to statically detect vulnerability
++ Avoid active network scan or spoofing etc.
-+ Resilience against pen testing is also a test on the backup plan
++ Resilience against pen testing and test on the backup plan

 + Most known exploits are difficulty to utilize

 ## Break Sessions